 Your chronic headaches could be caused by a dental issue known as TMJ Dysfunction…

-The TMJ (temporomandibular joint) is located just in front of the ears, and when there is dysfunction in this joint, it can cause a large amount of issues.
+The TMJ (temporomandibular joint) is located just in front of the ears, and when there is dysfunction in this joint, it can cause many issues.
 TMJ dysfunction is a collection of problems related to your jaw joint and jaw muscles.
 Symptoms such as pain or a “clicking” sound upon opening or closing the jaw are now more easily diagnosed and treated.

 There is no set treatment for TMJ disorders, since everyone’s condition is different.
-Our doctors will assess your condition and discuss with you the best course of treatment to achieve optimal results for you.
+Dr Wilson will assess your condition and discuss with you the best course of treatment to achieve optimal results for you.

 The symptoms of TMJ dysfunction…

 TMJ disorders develop for many reasons, and can cause a multitude of issues.
 If you experience one or more of the following, you may be suffering from TMJ dysfunction:

 - Grinding or clenching your teeth

 - Waking up with sore, stiff muscles around your jaws

 - Popping, grating, catching, clicking or locking of your jaw

 - Pain when opening your mouth

 - Misaligned teeth that no longer touch when biting